LaurenColvin/Portfolio-Project-1/README.md

 ## Project Description

-For this project I want a clean, aesthetically pleasing website with large images, simple icons, a carousel of projects, and a contact me form at the end.
+For this project I wanted a clean, aesthetically pleasing website with large images, simple icons, and a contact me form at the end.
-I am modeling my portfolio website after my favorite blog/podcast [Jenna Kutcher](https://jennakutcher.com/)
+I am modeled this website after my favorite blog/podcast [Jenna Kutcher](https://jennakutcher.com/)

 ## Wireframes